About Boreal Wellness Centres

 Sean Gjos (CEO & Founder)

-Sean established Boreal Wellness after hearing too many stories from family friends about their struggle to access quality mental healthcare on a timely basis.
+Sean established Boreal Wellness Centres after hearing too many stories from family friends about their struggle to access quality mental healthcare on a timely basis.
 As he learned more about the options available and the apparent gaps in the continuum of care, he set out to create clinics that would deliver exceptional service.

 Prior to founding Boreal Wellness Centres, Sean was a Partner with Triton Pacific Capital Partners, where he assisted healthcare service companies with navigating the challenges of growth.
-During his tenure at Triton Pacific he served on the board of and collaborated with the management teams of physician practices, pharmacies, behavioral health providers, specialty medical equipment manufacturers.
+During his tenure at Triton Pacific he served on the board of and collaborated with the management teams of physician practices, pharmacies, behavioural health providers, specialty medical equipment manufacturers.
 For one of these organizations, which today is among the fastest growing addiction treatment providers, Sean also served as the Chief Development Officer.

 Sean grew up on Manitoulin Island (Ontario), received his undergraduate degree from Brown University and his graduate degree in business from the University of California, Los Angeles (UCLA).

 Our Clinical Team

-Boreal Wellness Centres programming is designed and delivered by a team of people with decades of experience in psychological health and wellness, including psychologists, psychiatrists, social workers, clinical counselors and fitness professionals, and two extra special canines.
+Boreal Wellness Centres' programs are designed and delivered by a team of people with decades of experience in psychological health and wellness, including psychologists, psychiatrists, social workers, clinical counsellors and fitness professionals, and two extra special canines.

 Mary RossPh.D., R.Psych.
 (Psychologist)